Volterra equations with affine drift: looking for stationarity: Abstract

 \section{Abstract}

 We investigate the properties of the solutions of scaled Volterra equations (i.e. with an affine mean-reverting drift) in terms of stationarity at both a finite horizon and on the long run.
 In particular we prove that such an equation never has a stationary regime, except if the kernel is constant (i.e. the equation is a standard Brownian diffusion) or in some fully degenerate pathological settings.
-We introduce a deterministic stabilizer $ \varsigma$ associated to the kernel which produces a {\em fake stationary regime} in the sense that all the marginals share the same expectation and variance.
-We also show that the marginals of such a process starting from when starting various initial values are confluent in $L^2$ as time goes to infinity.
-We establish that for some classes of diffusion coefficients (square root of positive quadratic polynomials) the time shifted solutions of such Volterra equations weakly functionally converges toward a family of $L^2$-stationary processes sharing the same covariance function.
-We apply these results to (stabilized) rough volatility models (when the kernel $K(t)= t^{H-\frac 12}$, $0<H<\frac 12$) which leads to produce a fake stationary quadratic rough Heston model.
+We introduce a deterministic stabilizer $ \varsigma$ associated to the kernel which may produce a {\em fake stationary regime} in the sense that all the marginals share the same expectation and variance.
+We also show that the marginals of such a process when starting various initial values are confluent in $L^2$ as time goes to infinity.
+We establish that for some classes of diffusion coefficients (square root of positive quadratic polynomials) the time shifted solutions of such Volterra equations weakly functionally converge toward a family of $L^2$-stationary processes sharing the same covariance function.
+We apply these results to a family of stabilized quadratic rough volatility models (when the kernel $K(t)= \frac{t^{H-\frac 12}}{\Gamma(H+\frac 12)}$, $0<H<\frac 12$) which produces examples Volterra processes sharing a fake stationary regime.